Weekly Services

 Friday night Shabbat services are conducted in our sanctuary and are also streamed via ZOOM link.
 Friday services begin at 7:30 pm.
 Our services are conducted by either Rabbi Stucker-Rozovsky or one of our talented volunteer Lay Leaders.

-Security is important to us as well, therefore professional, armed security guards are on site for all services held at Beth El.
-Visitors who are not known to our community may be questioned by our security team upon arrival for the protection of our community.
+Security is important to us as well; therefore, professional security guards are on site for all services held at Beth El.
+Visitors who are not known to our community will be asked to show proper ID and may be questioned by our security team upon arrival.

 For all services, check the calendar on the HOME page for service times.